cmannett85/arg_router/README.md

 Short name collapsing still works as expected, so passing `-Evnv` will result in `show_ends` and `show_non_printing` being true, and `verbosity_level` will be `verbosity_level_t::INFO` in the `router` call.

-We can constrain the amount of flags the user can provide by using the `min_max_value` policy, so passing `-vvvv` will result in a runtime error.
+We can constrain the amount of flags the user can provide by using the `max_value` policy, so passing `-vvvv` will result in a runtime error.
+There are min/max and min variants too.
+Here we are using the compile-time variant of the policy, we can do that because the value type is an integral/enum, but if your value type cannot be used as a template parameter then there equivalent runtime variants that take the paramters as function parameters instead.
+The compile-time variants should be used when possible due to extra checks e.g. setting the max value less than the min.

 The `long_name` policy is allowed but usually leads to ugly invocations, however there is a better option:
 ```cpp